GLOBAL MARKETS-Euro drops, bonds rise after Merkel comments

 * Dollar, Treasuries and German bonds gain on safety bid

-* Crude rises on fear Syrian unrest to tighten oil supply (Adds close of U.S. markets)
+* Crude rises on fear Syria's fighting to tighten oil supply (Updates prices)

 By Herbert Lash